ohel/webled/README.md

 # WebLED

 An IoT learning project to blink a LED using the ESP8266 chip.
 LED/pin status is controlled via a web page served by the device.
 The web page can be written as a regular html file.
-It is converted to includable file with xxd using a build script.

 Wifi and access point may be configured using configuration files.